 You might not have heard of Linux before, but that doesn’t mean it hasn’t been around.
 It was first released in 1991 (Mac OS X was released in 2002), but was for some years too 'geeky' for the average computer user.
 However, Linux has come a long way, and these days it's probably more user-friendly than Windows – it's certainly less troublesome.
 The writer, who is no geek, has been using Linux since mid-2006.

 Many others use it too, and not just on desktop PCs.
 For example, Android is a version of Linux, modified for use with touch screen devices.
 That alone makes it the most popular operating system in the world.
 The Google Chrome OS (used in ‘Chromebooks’) is a version of Linux as well.
 Behind the scenes, most web servers run Linux, and it is also embedded in the electronics of machines everywhere, from Blu Rays to BMWs to Boeings.
-In fact, wherever there’s a need for a secure, dependable operating system you’re likely to find Linux working quietly and invisibly.
+PCs aside, wherever there’s a need for an operating system, you’re much more likely to find Linux than Windows.

-Meanwhile, back in the world of the personal computer, Linux has some clear advantages.
-For most users the most important advantage of Linux is its security, as it’s not touched by the malware that afflicts Windows computers.
-For example, under Linux, you can use Firefox or Google Chrome (not Internet Explorer) to do your internet banking or online shopping in relative safety.
+And there are good reasons for this, reasons that also apply to your PC at home.
+Perhaps the most important is security, as Linux is not touched by the malware that afflicts Windows.
+This allows you to confidently do things that can be worrying with Windows.
+For example, you can use Firefox or Google Chrome (not Internet Explorer) to do your internet banking or online shopping in relative safety.
 You still have to be careful, but it’s much, much safer, and I think that's worth more than all the Windows anti-virus software in the world.

 There are many other benefits too.
 One always has the latest version, and can freely download a program for almost any purpose.
 And the system is straightforward to use.
 You will have more control over your computer, and you’ll no longer be subjected to Windows’ quirks and annoyances.